How to Sell a Hoarder House in Maryland

 What Stays Vs. What Goes

-The short answer is no. When we buy a hoarder property as-is, anything left in the house becomes ours at closing.
-That includes furniture, boxes, papers, clothing, appliances — everything.
+When we buy a hoarder property as-is, anything left in the house becomes ours at closing.
 We handle disposal.

 What you should take before closing:

-If you're overwhelmed by the idea of even sorting through to grab those items, we can give you 30-60 days after the contract is signed to do that work at your own pace before closing.
-We've structured sales where the seller spent eight weekends quietly going through belongings before handing over the keys.
+If you're overwhelmed by the idea of sorting through items, we can give you 30-60 days after contract signing to do that work at your own pace.

 What About the Money?

-Hoarder houses in Maryland typically sell for 50-70% of after-repair value, depending on the level of accumulation, structural condition, and county.
-That sounds steep until you compare it to the alternative:
+Hoarder houses in Maryland sell for 50-70% of after-repair value.
+That sounds steep until you compare costs:

-When you net it out, the cash offer is often within $10,000-$20,000 of what you'd clear from a traditional sale — and it happens in three weeks instead of nine months, with none of the cleanup or exposure.
+When you net it out, the cash offer is often within $10,000-$20,000 of what you'd clear from a traditional sale—and it happens in three weeks instead of nine months.

 Frequently Asked Questions